RiskInMind™ - Security Policy

 Aligned with our Privacy Policy, we handle data as follows:

 • Sub-Processors: A list of sub-processors is available in our Data Processing Addendum (DPA), accessible via client agreements.
-All sub-processors meet equivalent security standards.

 • Data Subject Rights: Support for access, correction, deletion, and opt-out requests, as detailed in the Privacy Policy.